 When I am working with clients around this topic, I tell them to imagine they are trying to teach a six-year-old boy or girl to play basketball.
 When the child attempts to make a basket, what would happen if the adult teacher were to say statements like, “You suck!
 You’re never going to make a basket if you shoot like that.
 This is why no one wants to play with you!”
 The child would be devastated.
 You would be devastated if you said things like that to a small child.
 The child quite likely would be unable to make the next basket because of the way they feel about what you said.
 You could imagine they may never want to play basketball again.

 Why, then, is it okay for you to say those things to yourself?
 It’s not.
 Those words and phrases are not motivating.
 They are destructive and hurtful.
 Just like the example of a child playing basketball with a critical adult, your negative messages to yourself are also destructive and hurtful.
 These thoughts accumulate and often have lasting effects.
 I am not saying that you can never try to improve your skills or analyze your actions.
 What I am recommending is that you stop the negative messages and replace them with “Well, that didn’t work out well.
 What can I do differently next time so I don’t have to feel badly?”
 That’s a much more gentle and motivating response.

 Important Note: This article is not intended to take the place of therapy, medical advice, or to diminish the effects of mental or personality disorders.

-Dr. Brad Hinman, LPC, LMFT, AASECT certified sex tTherapist; director, Hinman Counseling Services assistant professor, Andrews University.
+Dr. Brad Hinman, LPC, LMFT, AASECT is a certified sex therapist, director of Hinman Counseling Services and assistant professor at Andrews University.